LispCookbook/cl-cookbook/lispworks.md

-- optimized application delivery: LispWorks can use a tree shaker to remove unused lisp code from the delivered applicatiion, thus shipping lighter binaries than existing open-source implementations. and ability to deliver a dynamic library,
+- optimized application delivery: LispWorks can use a tree shaker to remove unused lisp code from the delivered applicatiion, thus shipping lighter binaries than existing open-source implementations.
+- ability to deliver a dynamic library,
 - a [Java interface](http://www.lispworks.com/documentation/lw71/LW/html/lw-113.htm), allowing to call from Lisp to Java or the other way around,
 - an Objective-C and Cocoa interface, with drag and drop and multi-touch support,
 - a Foreign Language Interface,